Skip to main content

 Phase 4 — Teams Mode

-In Agent Teams mode, 4 teammates form a team (implement-\{feature-slug\}) instead of 5 independent Task spawns.
-The workflow-architect and ux-researcher roles are handled by the lead or omitted for simpler features.
+In Agent Teams mode, 4 teammates form a team (implement-\{feature-slug\}) instead of independent Task spawns.
+The workflow-architect role is handled by the lead or omitted for simpler features.
 Teammates message architecture decisions to each other in real-time.

 See Agent Teams Full-Stack Pipeline for spawn prompts.